Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Setup and notation

-In order to handle non-equivalent changes of measures, we extend the definition of stochastic logarithm \citepalias[II.8.3]{js.03} to (complex-valued) processes that can hit zero.
+In order to handle non-equivalent changes of measures, we extend the definition of stochastic logarithm (see \cite[II.8.3]{js.03}) to processes that can hit zero.
 To this end, for a $\Cx$--valued semimartingale $X$ define the stopping times \footnote{Since we have not assumed the filtration to be complete, the Debut theorem may not be applied.
 Hence, $\tau^X$ and $\tau^X_c$ themselves might not be stopping times.
-However, there always exist modifications of $\tau^X$ and $\tau^X_c$ that are stopping times.
-Without loss of generality, we shall assume to work with such modifications.}
+However, there always exists a stopping time almost surely equal to $\tau^X$ and a predictable time almost surely equal to $\tau^X_c$, respectively.
+Without loss of generality, we shall assume to work with such stopping times.}

 Here $\tau^X_c$ is the first time the running infimum of $\lvert X\rvert$ reaches zero continuously.
-Let us now additionally assume that $X$ is absorbed in zero when hitting zero.
+Let us now additionally assume that $X$ is absorbed in zero if it ever hits zero.
 The stochastic logarithm $\Log(X)$ of $X$ is then given by